SoftwareAG/c8y-docs/src/documents/guides/concepts-guide/interfacing-devices.html.md

 ## Receiving data and commands from applications

 Now that the topology is established in the inventory, the devices are visible and operable from M2M applications.
-As described in the device control section of ["Modeling and managing M2M assets"](guides/concepts-guide/modeling-and-managing-m2m-assets), M2M applications can send operations to devices, which are queued in the core.
+As described in the device control section of ["Cumulocity's domain model"](/guides/concepts-guide/domain-model), M2M applications can send operations to devices, which are queued in the core.
 The agent has to query the core for operations targeted to its devices.

 If an operation was sent to an agent's device, the agent will translate the operation into the device-specific representation.
 For example, a Multispeak agent would translate an operation to set the state of a switch to a SOAP "initiateConnectDisconnect" request for an electricity meter.
 The translated operation is then sent to the device.